The Perfect Family Holiday at Trelawne Manor in Cornwall!

 As I mentioned before, we’ve been on loads of caravan holidays in the UK now.
 There are so many to choose from and Trelawne Manor is a great choice if you want to explore Cornwall.
 The location is great, the site is well maintained and clean.
 There’s plenty onsite to keep the little ones happy, and options for food and drink if you don’t want to leave the site.

-We’ve holidayed at a number of larger sites and I actually really liked the size and layout of this one.
+We’ve holidayed at a number of larger sites like Primrose Park in Yorkshire, but I actually really liked the size and layout of this one.
 Our caravan wasn’t miles from all the action and even though it was Easter weekend, the resort didn’t feel super packed.

 Have you stayed at Trelawne?
 Where do you love to holiday in the UK?